keyfox11/serial-number-generator/README.md

 > Aug 15 2023
 >
 > This script is used to quickly generate a large number of G-Code files for engraving serial numbers.
-> The files currently provided in data/ should be used only as an example and for script testing since they are from a project I'm currently working on and will **NOT WORK** in your machine!
+> The files currently provided in data/ should be used only as an example and for script testing since they are derived from a project I'm currently working on and **WILL NOT WORK** in your machine!

 ## What does this do?